How to Prepare and Ship a Package

 To ship a package you really just need to make sure that the package is accurately weighed, sized, and packaged.
 If the parcel uses a service that allows for its size and weight, you’re good to go!
 With ShipStation, preparing and shipping a package to be shipped is simple and affordable.
 We offer a range of shipping services and efficiency tools that make shipping hundreds of shipments as simple as shipping one.

 Important Weights to Remember

 This is the max weight for USPS First Class Mail.
-If a parcel weighs under 16 ounces, almost everyone in the country ships it out First Class.
+If a parcel weighs under 16 oz, almost everyone in the country ships it out First Class.
 It’s rarely any slower than Priority Mail but it is more affordable.

 Maximum Weight by Carrier

-|USPS First Class Mail||16 ounces|
+|USPS First Class Mail®||16 ounces|

-|USPS Priority Mail||70 lbs|
+|USPS Priority Mail®||70 lbs|

-|UPS Ground||150 lbs|
+|UPS® Ground||150 lbs|

-|FedEx Ground||150 lbs|
+|FedEx® Ground||150 lbs|

-Measure the Package
+How To Measure A Package

-Maximum Size by Carrier
+Maximum Package Size by Carrier

-|USPS First Class Mail||22″ x 18″ x 15”|
+|USPS First Class Mail®||22″ x 18″ x 15”|

-|USPS Priority Mail||108” in combined length plus girth*|
+|USPS Priority Mail®||108” in combined length plus girth*|

-|UPS Ground||108″ in length, and 165″ in length plus girth|
+|UPS® Ground||108″ in length, and 165″ in length plus girth|

 |FedEx Ground||108″ in length, and 165″ in length plus girth|

-*girth is the thickest part around a parcel.
+*Girth is the thickest part around a parcel.

 Have a Ship From Address and Ship To Address

-The third component that goes into a shipping rate is the distance between sender and receiver.
+The third component that goes into a shipping rate is the distance between the sender and the receiver.
 While you may look at this in terms of pure distance between zip code and zip code, carriers rely on something called shipping zones.
 In the US, there are generally 9 zones.

-Select a Service
+Select a Shipping Service

 Once you have the above figured out, you’re ready to select the shipping service.
 A shipping service generally bases its rates on the distance, size, and weight of a parcel.
 But now, there is the addition of a fourth element: time.
 Carrier services generally charge higher rates for express services.
 While some services like First Class Mail rely heavily on weight, the reason for choosing a service is typically due to the delivery timeframe.
 Using a shipping calculator can help you determine the best shipping service.
 For instance, ShipStation offers a USPS shipping calculator to determine USPS shipping rates.

-Print the Label
+Print the Shipping Label

 Printing the shipping label requires you to have a printer, obviously.
 But the label doesn’t have to be on a label.
 A thermal label printer is a good idea if you are printing a lot of labels.
-But a regular desktop inkjet printer works just fine so long as you tape the label to the box and do not cover any of the barcode or recipient information is able to be read or scanned.
+But a regular desktop inkjet printer works just fine so long as you tape the label to the box and do not cover any of the barcode or recipient information that is able to be read or scanned.

 Ship the Package

 Shipping the package is as simple as dropping it off with the appropriate carrier.
-However, you can also schedule a carrier pickup if you use a shipping software like ShipStation.
+However, you can also schedule a carrier pickup if you use shipping software like ShipStation.
 Additionally, platforms like ShipStation save you money on label costs.
 We offer discounted shipping rates for carriers like USPS, UPS, and DHL Express.